Nehaa1999/Yelpcamp/README.md

 # Yelpcamp
 Yelpcamp is a website where users can create and review campgrounds.
+In order to review or create a campground, you must have an account.
+This project was part of Colt Steele's web development course on udemy.This project was created using Node.js, Express, MongoDB, and Bootstrap.
+Passport.js was used to handle authentication.